bahrus/xtal-sip/README.md

 ## Mix-in mischief

 The \<xtal-sip\> element takes the philosophical stance that web components are more than just some mundane JavaScript libraries.
 They enhance the DOM vocabulary.
-They create a mapping between a tag and something that, yes, is a JavaScript class.
-But typically no code needs to interact directly with that class -- only the browser.
+They create a mapping between a tag and something that, yes, is a JavaScript class, but typically no code needs to interact directly with that class -- only the browser.

 But I conceded that the case for using this alternative approach to loading the libraries is strongest when adopting this at the "web composition" level -- i.e. application specific, content heavy, non reusable assemblies of components.
 But once we get into more generic web components, formal module importing systems is the way to go.